Melania Trump Will Uphold One Obama Legacy At The White House

 “Both our countries histories and cultures are steeped in the nurture and nature of gardening.
 Having knowledge of different cultures and customs is a wonderful way to learn and to explore.
 Gardening teaches us the fundamentals in care and the evolution of living things, all while inspiring us to nurture our minds and to relax and strengthen our bodies.
 I hope that together Mrs. Abe and I can continue to inspire our youth to enjoy the beauty around them and to restore their minds in the peacefulness of their surroundings.”

-Melania Trump, who wore a white Calvin Klein ensemble on the tour, presented Abe with the gift of a a porcelain rose called “Rose in Bloom” from Ukrain-American artist, Vladimir Kanevsky.
+Melania Trump, who wore a white Calvin Klein ensemble on the tour, presented Abe with the gift of a porcelain rose called “Rose in Bloom” from Ukrain-American artist, Vladimir Kanevsky.

 Melania also hosted a private lunch for Akie Abe on Saturday at Mar-a-Lago.